7402/mbeep/README.md

 The beep tool is good for reliable low-level output to the motherboard speaker on Unix systems, and it does not depend on a sound card or higher-level sound options or libraries.
 The mbeep tool is good for sending sound to headphones and speakers on Mac and Unix systems.

+An experimental patch is available to send a square wave to a Raspberry Pi GPIO pin, which can be used with a piezo element to generate a tone when no other audio device is available.
+Sound quality is low.
+(When the patch is enabled, OpenAL is not used.)

 See also [Computer Tools for Morse Code Practice](https://7402.org/blog/2018/computer-tools-for-morse-code-practice.html).